 Essay 2.
 Describe what you believe to be your two most substantial accomplishments to date (if possible specify one personal and one professional), explaining why you view them as such.
 (400 words maximum)

 This is another fairly straightforward question that has appeared on the INSEAD application for many years running.
-The parenthetical direction was introduced last season and explicitly requests one professional achievement and another from the personal realm.
-As always, it will be important to ground your comments in specific details and fully explain why these achievements were significant, speaking in terms of the results you produced, the challenges you overcame, and the lessons you learned.
+The parenthetical direction was introduced two seasons ago and explicitly requests one professional achievement and another from the personal realm.
+As always, it will be important to ground your comments with specific details and fully explain why these achievements were significant, speaking in terms of the results you produced, the challenges you overcame, and the lessons you learned.
 To achieve a complementary effect in the stories beyond the personal/professional contrast, you might consider how these accomplishments reflect two distinct skills or strengths, and make sure that these are highlighted in your discussion.

 Essay 3.
 Describe a situation taken from your personal or professional life where you failed.
 Discuss what you learned.
 (400 words maximum)

 To fully address this question regarding failure, you’ll need to describe the situation and detail, in very concrete terms, what went wrong and why.
 Keep in mind that the reason a school asks this question is to discern whether a student is able to learn from experience and avoid repeating past mistakes.
 It will therefore be important to clearly address the second component of this question, discussing the personal growth that resulted from this situation.
 To end on as positive a note as possible, you might also consider closing this essay with a brief comment or anecdotal evidence about how this lesson has served you since the time of the initial failure.